iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/2sem/AppliedMechanics.md

-# Syllabus

-**APPLIED MECHANICS
-CE 451**
-**Course Objective**:
-To provide concept and knowledge of engineering mechanics and help understand structural engineering stress analysis principles in later courses or to use basics of mechanics in their branch of engineering.
-Emphasis has been given to Statics.

 1. **Introduction (2 hours)**
 2. **Basic Concept in Statics and Static Equilibrium (4 hours)**
 3. **Forces Acting on Particle and Rigid Body (6 hours)**